jeamick/indigo/about.md

 Apart from research, I am very passionate about Learning.
 Over the last couple of years, I have been to several hackathons to keep learning about Blockchain technology applied to many use-cases :
    - [Finance](https://github.com/asseth/telegram-ethbot) with an telegram trading bot on poloniex

    - [Voting](https://www.linkedin.com/pulse/people-who-inspired-me-2016-satya-nadella/) by designing an electronic voting system using the Ethereum Blockchain and hosted on the Microsoft Azure platform.
-The more recent one was about
+We had the opportunity [to pitch about solution to the CEO of Microsoft]().
+We have been named as "Inspired people of 2016" by him concerning Blockchain .

    - [Gaming](http://blockchainheroes-ubisoft.com/).This project strengthens social interactions between players, and gives everyone in their community a real power of governance!
 Players have a voting right, for transparent faction management... and as owners of the assets they collect, they can assemble them, transform them, exchange them with other players.